Toshiba Aurex System 15: Two Ways to Tango in the Present

 A Wi-Fi extender (shown here attached to a battery pack) and a Bluetooth controller for extra fun.

-More sophisticated but expensive models incorporate GPS, 1080p, or 4K cameras propped on small but high-end gimbals, as well as a gaggle of extras for easy maneuvering even at long-range distances.
-Not to mention longer flight times and apps with sophisticated features.
+More sophisticated but expensive models incorporate a GPS, 1080p, or 4K camera mounted on a small but high-end gimbal, as well as a range of extras for easy maneuvering, even at long-range distances.
+Not to mention longer flight times as well as apps with sophisticated features.

-Currently, a Chinese company called DJI dominates the aerial R/C market and has relegated the term ‘R/C’ to something more futuristic—’drone‘.
+Currently, a Chinese company called DJI dominates the aerial R/C market and has relegated the term ‘R/C’ to something more futuristic — ‘drone‘.

-The drone market has exploded in the last six or so years after amateur and professional photographers alike made them an essential part of their toolkits for taking visually stunning aerial photos and video footage.
+The drone market has experienced explosive growth over the last six (6) years, as amateur and professional photographers alike have made them an essential part of their ‘toolkits’ for capturing visually stunning aerial photos and video footage.

-DJI not only makes a variety of off-the-shelf hobbyist drones that cater to everyone’s budget but also custom-made ones depending on the application—be it in the military, science, agriculture, engineering, or, of course, the movie industry.
+DJI not only manufactures a variety of “off-the-shelf” hobbyist drones catering to every budget but also “custom-made” ones tailored to specific applications, including military, science, agriculture, engineering, and, of course, the movie industry.

-To capture the lowest end of the hobbyist drone market, DJI partnered with Intel and Shenzhen, China-based Ryze Tech and introduced the Ryze Tello.
+To capture the lower end of the hobbyist drone market, DJI partnered with CPU-maker Intel and Shenzhen, China-based Ryze Tech, and introduced the Ryze Tello.

 You could dress-up the Ryze Tello with skins to make your unit stand-out!!